RKRishiq/Contact-manager/README.md

 After sign-in the user will be presented with a form with which he can add his contacts.
 The form should have fields such as
-a.
-Contact Name
+1.Contact Name
-b.
-Contact Number
+2.Contact Number
-c.
-Contact Email
+3.Contact Email
-d.
-And a save button to save the contact.
+4.And a save button to save the contact.
 On clicking the button the contact should be stored in the database.